 Robocall

-The Federal Communications Commission (FCC) pronounced itself on the meaning of robocalls and defined them as automated calls made with an autodialer.
+The Federal Communications Commission (FCC) defines robocalls as automated calls made with an autodialer.
 They can also contain a message made with a pre-recorded or artificial voice.
+The purposes of making these calls may be several: They are often used for political campaigns, telemarketing, or sometimes fraudulent activities.

 In many cases, robocalls can be considered bothersome or even illegal, particularly if they violate regulations such as the Telephone Consumer Protection Act (TCPA).